jimmmmmmmmmmmy/Bread_Capital/README.md

 # Bread_Capital

-Bread Capital is an intraday trading algorithm executed on Nasdaq-100 utilizing a combination of intraday market volatility and statistics on index composition.
-Originally the strategy was built on TradingView and is now executed semi-automated on Sierra Charts.
+Bread Capital is an intraday trading algorithm executed on Nasdaq-100 utilizing a combination of implied volatility calculations and statistics on index's composition.
+Originally the strategy was built on TradingView and is now compilsed in Python and executed on Sierra Charts.

 ![bread tview](https://github.com/jimmmmmmmmmmmy/Bread_Capital/assets/143036559/cbb4851d-5527-4e6c-8ea6-4f5e5d45d56c)